 The path of persuasion is a path of a day-long marathon- it requires patience, practice, and planning.
 A wise marathon runner invests time and effort to chart out the route, find supporters on the way, and run at a sustainable pace.
 When pathologists think and act like marathoners- they prepare and practice their arguments.
 Thus, their opinions matter more and they are valued by their colleagues.
 In persuasion, an ounce of preparation deflects a pound of rejection.

-Dr. Gaurav Sharma is a clinical pathologist practicing at Henry Ford Hospital in Detroit, Michigan.
-He chairs the CAP15189 Committee and has previously served on the board of Michigan Society of Pathologists, the CAP's Standards and DIHIT Committees, the CheckPath Clinical Pathology Committee of the American Society for Clinical Pathology (ASCP), and the Informatics Committee of the U.S. and Canadian Academy of Pathology.
-He is a recipient of the Translational Diagnostics Advanced Training Grant, Leadership Development Award, and Pathology Advancement Award.
-He was also awarded ASCP's 40 Under 40 Award and Choosing Wisely Champion.
-His work in the field of laboratory analytics and quality management systems has been featured in CAP Today and ASCP Critical Values.
-Board-certified in Anatomical-Clinical, Molecular-Genetic Pathology, and Clinical Informatics, he is a strong believer in the use of informatics for bridging the gap between clinical laboratories and clinicians.
+Gaurav Sharma, MD, FCAP, is a clinical and molecular pathologist practicing at Henry Ford Hospital in Detroit, Michigan.
+He chaired the CAP15189 Committee and has previously served on the board of the Michigan Society of Pathologists, the CAP's Standards and DIHIT Committees, the CheckPath Clinical Pathology Committee of the American Society for Clinical Pathology, and the Informatics Committee of the U.S. and Canadian Academy of Pathology.
+Additionally, he is the chair of the Henry Ford Medical Group Charter and Governance Committee.